Lab 6 - Line Estimation

 Responsible: Ing.
 Adam Ligocki, Ph.D.

-In the first section we are going to write a basic interface with the line sensor backend and we will study the raw data.
+In this section, you will create a basic interface to the line sensor backend and inspect raw data.

 It consists of an infrared LED and a phototransistor placed next to each other.
-When powered, the LED emits infrared light, and if a reflective surface (such as a white line) is placed in front of it, the phototransistor detects the reflected signal.
-The amount of reflected light changes depending on the color and surface characteristics of the object below the sensor, allowing the TCRT5000 to distinguish between light and dark areas.
-By interpreting the output of the phototransistor, microcontrollers or other circuitry can determine whether the sensor is over a reflective (light) line or a non-reflective (dark) background, enabling robust line tracking and detection functionality.
+The LED emits IR light; a reflective surface (e.g., a white line) bounces light back to the phototransistor.
+The amount of reflected light depends on the surface, so the sensor distinguishes light vs. dark areas.
+By reading the phototransistor output, your code can decide whether the sensor is over a reflective (light) line or a non‑reflective (dark) background.

-Study the slope of the characteristics and discuss the sensor range.
+Discuss the slope of the curve and the usable range for your application.

 .